javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

 alert( "S\u0307\u0323".normalize() == "\u1e68" ); // true
 ```

-In real, that is not always so, but the symbol `Ṩ` was considered "common enough" by UTF-16 creators to include it into the main table.
+In real, that is not always so.
+It's just the symbol `Ṩ` is "common enough" so that UTF-16 creators included it into the main table and gave it the code.

-For most practical tasks that information is enough, but if you want to learn more about normalization rules and variants -- they are described in the appendix to the Unicode standard: [Unicode Normalization Forms](http://www.unicode.org/reports/tr15/).
+If you want to learn more about normalization rules and variants -- they are described in the appendix to the Unicode standard: [Unicode Normalization Forms](http://www.unicode.org/reports/tr15/), but for most practical reasons the information from this section is enough.

 ## Summary